chartbeat-labs/wade/README.rst

 WADE takes a simpler unified approach.
 Any failure of a node in the chain results in update commands on their way in accumulating in pending sets until the first stopped node.
-On recongizing a failed node, the coordinator reorganizes the chain by removing teh dead node, and tells the head to send a fast-sync command.
+On recongizing a failed node, the overlord reorganizes the chain by removing the dead node, and tells the head to send a fast-sync command.

 First, the fast-sync causes the head to stop accepting update commands.